pekwm/pekwm/doc/faq.md

 _/usr/bin_ and one in _/usr/local/bin_, you might be starting a wrong version pekwm.
 This might happen when you for example, install a premade pekwm package for your distribution and later install pekwm from source yourself.
-The safe way is to remove all these pekwm instances and either re-apply the package or do **make install** again in the source.
-You can also, of course, go thru every pekwm binary with the --version parameter to find the right executable to keep.
-Note to give the full path to the executable when querying for the version (**/usr/local/bin/pekwm --version**).
+For safety purposes, remove all these pekwm instances and either re-apply the package or do **make install** again in the source.
+You can also, of course, go through every pekwm binary with the --version parameter to find the right executable to keep.
+Remember to give the full path to the executable when querying for the version (**/usr/local/bin/pekwm --version**).

 ### Can I turn off sloppy focus option?